 - Protraction and retraction

 Below each action on your grid, insert poses and mini-vinis (mini vinyasas) that articulate these actions.
 You might find certain YTU exercises hitting on multiple DOMs [ah ha!].
 You will certainly find yoga poses that show up in more than one column.
-As a visual learner, this map is useful in order to present a well-balanced class.
+Visual learners may find this map is useful in helping present a well-balanced class and learning how to teach yoga flow.

 Now that you have categorized your movements by joint action, create a flow class.
 Decide which joint[s] you want to emphasize; shoulders, hips, spine.
 Select your poses and weave them together.
 One key to flow is aligning similar movements.
 Try it out on yourself.
 Does it flow?
 Are your transitions natural?
 Can you connect your breath to your movement?
 Don’t forget to insert your check-in pose anywhere and everywhere.